anngroong/podcasts/content/guest/hmamijanyan.md

 #guest_group = "cog"
 +++

-Hayk Mamijanyan, is a member of parliament with the Pativ Unem (I have Honor) alliance in the Armenian National Assembly, and a member of the Republican Party of Armenia (RPA).
+Hayk Mamijanyan is the leader of the oppositional Pativ Unem (With Honor) alliance in the Armenian National Assembly, and a member of the Republican Party of Armenia (RPA).